Boosting equality in craft brewing

 - Feb 10 Housing Instability, Housing and Neighborhood Design, and Healthcare

 All Michigan, all the time

 There’s always something amazing happening at Michigan.
-Whether it’s on campus or around the world, our students, faculty, staff and alumni are out seizing the day as shown in the slideshow below.
+Whether it’s on campus or around the world, our students, faculty, staff and alumni are out seizing the day.
+A sampling of images captured over the years is shown in the gallery below.

 - 11:53 am